talamoin/cloudera/README.md

 4. We can simplify the task as much as possible before sending it to the Reducer.

 5. We have used String Tokenizer rather than String Split which improves performance.

+6. We are using HashSet in stead of looping to remove duplicates.